apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 The default configuration shipped with the ActiveMQ Artemis distribution comes with a number of acceptors already defined, one for each of the above protocols plus a generic acceptor that supports all protocols.
 To enable a protocol on a particular acceptor simply add a url parameter "protocol=AMQP,STOMP" to the acceptor url.
 Where the value of the parameter is a comma separated list of protocol names.
-If the protocol parameter is ommited from the url all protocols are enabled.
+If the protocol parameter is omitted from the url all protocols are enabled.

     <!-- The following example enables only MQTT on port 1883 -->